| Revenge

 with the heart queen as dummy was down to two spades he could exit

+with a low spade without conceding a trick.
 Planning a strip squeeze, Schifko rose with the ace and cashed

 his remaining hearts.
 Jourdain began by throwing two spades, baring